RebeccaCheng910/MARS/README.md

 # MARS - Your Moving Companion

-A mover planner web app where users can look up data about a city.
+A move planner web app where users can look up data about a city.

 Page is populated with relevant New York Times articles, Wikipedia articles, and the Google Maps Street View after users input an address.